piroor/makexpi/README.md

 Then you'll get three new files:

  * `Makefile`
- * `package-name-of-new-addon.bat`, a batchfile for Windows with Cygwin.
+ * `make.bat`, a batchfile for Windows with Cygwin.
- * `package-name-of-new-addon.sh`, a bash script for Windows with Cygwin.
+ * `make.sh`, a bash script for Windows with Cygwin.

 ### How to build?